LittleRichard/valheim-digitalocean/README.md

 #### to start server
 - first time only, do this: `python3 -m venv valheim_venv`
 - every time, do this: `source valheim_venv/bin/activate`
+  - it's also a good look to `git pull` the latest on the `main` branch every time as well
 - first time only, do this: `pip install -r requirements.txt`
 - execute: `cd client ; python start_server.py`
   - note that if this fails, your droplet/server may be in a weird state and you'll want to clean it up manually